Transportation Economic Trends

 Aviation fares

-Airfare reflect both the cost of fuel and competition among carriers.
+Airfare reflects both the cost of fuel and competition among carriers.
 Airfare, shown below, does not include baggage or reservation fees, which airlines began to charge in 2008.

 Intercity railroad fares

-Amtrak intercity railroad fares represent a complex interaction of demand, operating costs, government subsidies, and regulation.
+fares represent a complex interaction of demand, operating costs, government

 Commuter railroad fares